Quantum Temporal Fusion Transformer: Introduction

-Multi-horizon forecasting is a time series forecasting~\cite{box2015time} technique in which a model predicts interesting variables for multiple future time steps.
-Unlike standard time series forecasting, which predicts variables one step ahead, multi-horizon forecasting predicts variables for several future time points, like predicting sales for the next week, not just the next day, i.e., it predicts across the entered future path.
-Multi-horizon forecasting has many effective applications in the real world, including healthcare~\cite{lim2018forecasting, zhang2018multi,piccialli2021artificial}, financial \cite{kroujiline2016forecasting, capistran2010multi}, retail \cite{bose2017probabilistic, courty1999timing}.
+Multi-horizon forecasting is a time series forecasting framework~\cite {box2015time}, in which a model predicts interesting variables over multiple future time steps.
+Unlike standard time series forecasting, which predicts variables one step ahead, multi-horizon forecasting predicts variables for several future time points, thereby capturing predictions across the entered future path.
+Multi-horizon forecasting has broad applications in the real world, including healthcare~\cite{lim2018forecasting, zhang2018multi,piccialli2021artificial}, financial \cite{kroujiline2016forecasting, capistran2010multi}, retail \cite{bose2017probabilistic, courty1999timing}.
 Figure~\ref{fig:multi-horizon forecasting} provides an overview of the overall architecture of multi-horizon forecasting.

-Multi-horizon forecasting relies on diverse data sources, including fixed time-independent features (e.g., the store's location), known information about the future (e.g., an upcoming holiday), and comprehensive historical data (e.g., customer price trade).
-Without understanding the relationships between a variety of these data sources, multi-horizon time series forecasting is a challenging task.
-Several standard approaches have been proposed, and we discuss some of them below.
+Multi-horizon forecasting is based on multiple data sources such as time-independent fixed features (e.g., the store's location), known future information (e.g., an upcoming holiday), and comprehensive historical data (e.g., customer price trade).
+Without understanding the relationships among these diverse data sources, multi-horizon time series forecasting is a challenging task.